 Of course, the at-fault driver can be held liable for your damages.
 On the other hand, it won’t always be easy to recover damages.
 Multiple parties can share fault for one accident.
 Uber’s commercial insurance company will fight you every step of the way.

-Our experienced Port St. Lucie personal injury lawyers can put over 40 years of experience to work on your behalf.
+Our experienced Port St. Lucie injury lawyers can put over 40 years of experience to work on your behalf.

 We’ll use that experience to your advantage by: